 Palace of the Legion of Honor (2 miles, 30 minutes), offering great views of Golden Gate Bridge along the way.

-• (optional: visit the classical collections of the Palace, or continue the walk through the
+• Optional: visit the classical collections of the Palace (or a special exhibit), or continue the walk through the upscale Seacliff neighborhood.

 • Return to the Castro by bus.